 JOHN: You can go back to the Old Testament, and you’ll see some of the prophets doing very dramatic things in the street before the whole population of people, in order to dramatize spiritual truth.
 Jesus dramatized spiritual truth through a parable.
 Very often, a play could be a parabolic dramatization of a spiritual truth, so I think there’s a place for that.

 JOHN: As long as the theatrical isn’t replacing the real, okay?

 QUESTION: About four years ago, my wife fell prey to The Way International, and –

 JOHN: Your wife did what?

-Q: She fell prey to the Way International after being a member here for six years.
+QUESTION: After being a member here for six years.